Click here to return to homepage

 We note also that under the February 1996 car programme the granting of customs duty benefits to parts and components is conditional to their being used in the assembly in Indonesia of a National Car.
 The granting of tax benefits is conditional and limited to the only Pioneer company producing National Cars.
 And there is also a third condition for these benefits: the meeting of certain local content targets.
 Indeed under all these car programmes, customs duty and tax benefits are conditional on achieving a certain local content value for the finished car.
 The existence of these conditions is inconsistent with the provisions of Article I:1 which provides that tax and customs duty advantages accorded to products of one Member (here on Korean products) be accorded to imported like products from other Members 'immediately and unconditionally'.

-For the reasons discussed above, we consider that the June 1996 car programme which introduced discrimination between imports in the allocation of tax and customs duty benefits based on various conditions and other criteria not related to the imports themselves and the February 1996 car programme which also introduce discrimination between imports in the allocation of customs duty benefits based on various conditions and other criteria not related to the imports themselves, are inconsistent with the provisions of Article I of GATT."(15)
+For the reasons discussed above, we consider that the June 1996 car programme which introduced discrimination between imports in the allocation of tax and customs duty benefits based on various conditions and other criteria not related to the imports themselves and the February 1996 car programme which also introduce discrimination between imports in the allocation of customs duty benefits based on various conditions and other criteria not related to the imports themselves, are inconsistent with the provisions of Article I of GATT.”(47)

-15. In Canada - Autos, the Canadian measure at issue was an exemption of import duties granted on certain motor vehicles.
-The exemption was granted only where an exporter of motor vehicles was affiliated with a manufacturer/importer in Canada that had been designated, contingent on compliance with other requirements which were also claimed to be inconsistent with WTO law, as eligible to import motor vehicles duty-free under the Motor Vehicle Tariff Order (MVTO) 1998 or under a so-called Special Remission Order (SRO).
+47. In Canada — Autos, the Canadian measure at issue was an exemption of import duties, granted for motor vehicles if the exporter of the vehicles was affiliated with a manufacturer/importer in Canada that had been designated (contingent on compliance with other allegedly WTO-inconsistent requirements) as eligible to import motor vehicles duty-free under the Motor Vehicle Tariff Order (MVTO) 1998 or under a so-called Special Remission Order (SRO).
 In practice, exporters of motor vehicles affiliated with a manufacturer/importer in Canada were located in a small number of countries.
-The Panel had found the Canadian measure to be inconsistent with Article I:1.
-On appeal, the Appellate Body first discussed the concepts of de jure and de facto discrimination under Article I:1 (see paragraph 6 above) and then held, turning to the terms "immediately and unconditionally":
+The Panel found the Canadian measure breached Article I:1.
+On appeal, the Appellate Body first discussed the concepts of de jure and de facto discrimination under Article I:1 (see paragraph 25 above) and then held that, by granting an advantage to some products from some Members and not to others, the measure in question was inconsistent with Article I:1:

-"The context of Article I:1 within the GATT 1994 supports this conclusion.
-Apart from Article I:1, several 'MFN-type' clauses dealing with varied matters are contained in the GATT 1994(18).
-The very existence of these other clauses demonstrates the pervasive character of the MFN principle of non-discrimination."(19)
+“The context of Article I:1 within the GATT 1994 supports this conclusion.
+Apart from Article I:1, several ‘MFN-type’ clauses dealing with varied matters are contained in the GATT 1994.(49) The very existence of these other clauses demonstrates the pervasive character of the MFN principle of non-discrimination.”(50)

-18. In the Canada - Autos dispute, the Panel further clarified the meaning of the term "unconditionally".
-With respect to this term, Japan argued that, by making the import duty exemption conditional upon criteria unrelated to the imported product itself, Canada failed to accord the import duty exemption immediately and unconditionally to like products originating in all WTO Members.
-By "criteria unrelated to the imported products themselves," Japan was referring to the various conditions which confined the eligibility for the exemption to certain motor vehicle manufacturers in Canada.
-The Panel, in a finding subsequently not reviewed by the Appellate Body, held that the term "unconditionally" could not be "determined independently of an examination of whether it involves discrimination between like products of different countries".
-The Panel emphasized the "important distinction to be made between, on the one hand, the issue of whether an advantage within the meaning of Article I:1 is subject to conditions, and, on the other, whether an advantage, once it has been granted to the product of any country, is accorded 'unconditionally' to the like product of all other Members":
+49. The Panel in Canada — Autos also clarified the meaning of the term “unconditionally”.
+With respect to this term, Japan argued that, by making the import duty exemption conditional upon criteria related to the importer but unrelated to the imported product itself, Canada failed to accord the import duty exemption immediately and unconditionally to like products originating in all WTO Members.
+The Panel held that the term “unconditionally” could not be “determined independently of an examination of whether it involves discrimination between like products of different countries”.
+The Panel emphasized the “important distinction to be made between, on the one hand, the issue of whether an advantage within the meaning of Article I:1 is subject to conditions, and, on the other, whether an advantage, once it has been granted to the product of any country, is accorded ‘unconditionally’ to the like product of all other Members”:

 "[W]e believe that this interpretation of Japan does not accord with the ordinary meaning of the term 'unconditionally' in Article I:1 in its context and in light of the object and purpose of Article I:1.
 In our view, whether an advantage within the meaning of Article I:1 is accorded 'unconditionally' cannot be determined independently of an examination of whether it involves discrimination between like products of different countries.